sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/2-SELECT.md

 Created Tue Apr 9, 2024 at 10:37 PM

 Suppose we want to build an app from the given IMDB databases.
-Lets try to learn SQL by solving some tasks that building an would involve.
+Lets try to learn SQL by solving some tasks that would usually be involved in building an app

 ## Task: List all movies
 - `SELECT * FROM table_name` prints all the columns (and all the rows) of the table.